hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_basic_scenarios.md

 2. **`test_scenario_1` Modification:** The test now checks if the temporary directory is created after the checkpoint call.
 This is a basic existence check; you need to add more specific tests to verify the actual content of the files if you create specific files in the checkpoints.

 3. **`test_scenario_1_no_begin`:** This new test is a significant addition.
-It demonstrates exception handling for operations like `control.checkpoint()` before `control.begin()` is called.
+It demonStartes exception handling for operations like `control.checkpoint()` before `control.begin()` is called.
 This is essential to ensure the code behaves correctly in cases where the simulation isn't initiated properly.

 4. **Error Handling:** The `pytest.raises` is used correctly to verify if an exception is raised when `control.checkpoint()` or other methods are called without a prior `control.begin()`.